Hertz Design Challenge (IBM)

 Background

-For this 4-hour design challenge, I attempted to create a prototype with a strong visual design layout that would keep the user engaged with the app while still providing the intended goal to a user’s intent, which is to successfully rent their desired vehicle that fits within their budget.
+For this 4-hour design challenge, I attempted to create a prototype with a strong visual design layout that would keep the user engaged while still providing the intended goal, which is to provide a successful method that allows clients to easily rent their desired vehicle that fits within their budget.

 Original Hertz Design